Municipal government of Toronto: History

 The City of Toronto was incorporated in 1834, succeeding York, which was administered directly by the then-province of Upper Canada.
 The new city was administered by an elected council, which served a one-year term.
 The first mayor, chosen by the elected councillors, was William Lyon Mackenzie.
 The first by-law passed was An Act for the preventing & extinguishing of Fires.
 The first mayor directly elected to the post was Adam Wilson, elected in 1859.
 Through 1955 the term of office for the mayor and the council was one year; it then varied between two and three years until a four-year term was adopted starting in 2006.
 (See List of Toronto municipal elections.)

 To finance operations, the municipality levied property taxes.
 In 1850, Toronto also started levying income taxes.
 Toronto levied personal income taxes until 1936, and corporate income taxes until 1944.

 Until 1914, Toronto grew by annexing neighbouring municipalities such as Parkdale and Seaton Village.
 After 1914, Toronto stopped annexing bordering municipalities, although some municipalities overwhelmed by growth requested it.
-After World War II, an extensive group of suburban villages and townships surrounded Toronto.
-Change to the legal structure came in 1954, with the creation of the Municipality of Metropolitan Toronto (known more popularly as "Metro") in 1954.
-This new regional government, which encompassed Toronto and the smaller communities of East York, Etobicoke, Forest Hill, Leaside, Long Branch, Mimico, New Toronto, North York, Scarborough, Swansea, Weston and York, was created by the Government of Ontario to support suburban growth.
+After World War II, an extensive group of suburban towns and townships surrounded Toronto.
+Change to the legal structure came in 1954, with the creation of the Municipality of Metropolitan Toronto (known more popularly as "Metro").
+This new metropolitan government, which encompassed Toronto and the surrounding Towns of Forest Hill, Leaside, Long Branch, Mimico, New Toronto, Swansea, Weston, and the Townships of East York, Etobicoke, North York, Scarborough, and York, was created by the Government of Ontario to support suburban growth.
 This new municipality could borrow money on its own for capital projects and it received taxes from all municipalities including Toronto, which meant that the Toronto tax base was now available to support the suburban growth.
-The new regional government built highways, water systems and public transit, while the thirteen townships, villages, towns, and cities continued to provide some local services to their residents.
-To manage the yearly upkeep of the new infrastructure, the new regional government levied its own property tax, collected by the local municipalities.
+The new metropolitan government built highways, water systems and public transit, while the thirteen townships, villages, towns, and cities continued to provide some local services to their residents.
+To manage the yearly upkeep of the new infrastructure, the new Metro government levied its own property tax, collected by the local municipalities.

 On January 1, 1967, several of the smaller municipalities were amalgamated with larger ones, reducing their number to six.
 Forest Hill and Swansea became part of Toronto; Long Branch, Mimico, and New Toronto joined Etobicoke; Weston merged with York, and Leaside amalgamated with East York.
+The five restructured municipalities outside Toronto were given borough status and later upgraded (except East York) to city status between 1979 and 1983.
 This arrangement lasted until 1998.